suiko1984/geofirestore-android/README.md

 the query to the new visible map area after a user scrolls.

-## Deployment
-- In your local environment set `$BINTRAY_USER` and `$BINTRAY_KEY` to your Bintray.com username and API key.
-- Checkout and update the master branch.
-- Run `./release.sh` to build and deploy.
-- On bintray.com, publish the draft artifacts.
-- Update [firebase-versions](https://github.com/firebase/firebase-clients/blob/master/versions/firebase-versions.json) with the changelog from this version
-- tweet the release

 ## Contributing

 If you want to contribute to GeoFirestore for Android, clone the repository